 Choose a battery-operated alarm clock versus an electric one in order to protect your health, because even the simplest electric alarm clocks will emit high EMF fields that are harmful to your health when you sleep.

-Do not display big clocks in the bedroom, or, even worse feng shui, do not display several different clocks in your bedroom.
+Do not display big clocks or several different clocks in your bedroom.
 The bedroom is the place for absolute relaxation, the place where time "slows down", so to speak, and it has to be ruled by a different clock - your own body clock.